Text by Wolf Eismann about Renate Hammond

 Renate Höllerer-Hammond is inspired by real images.
 Abstraction occurs rather in the subtle and therefore overdrawn perfidy of the chosen object.
 Satire is her tool of choice and has its roots in the tradition of ‘New Realism’, which after the First World War in Germany developed as an opposition to Cubism and Expressionism.

-The most important representatives of this style: George Grosz and Otto Dix, whose biting socially and politically critical anecdotes depicted the metropolitan world – poverty, violence, war and death – in bitter and aggressive scenes that were artistically overdrawn.
+The most important representatives of this style: George Grosz and Otto Dix, who's biting socially and politically critical anecdotes depicted the metropolitan world – poverty, violence, war and death – in bitter and aggressive scenes that were artistically overdrawn.
 In Renate Höllerer-Hammond’s paintings one can, without a doubt, discover a relationship to figures of the famous paragons.
-Above that, she maintains her own personal style, for in her pictures; people and their absurd and self indulgent characteristics serve as the focal element.
+Above that, she maintains her own personal style, for in her pictures; people and their absurd and self-indulgent characteristics serve as the focal element.